tatango/software-engineer-technical-challenge/README.md

 - You can use `npx prisma studio` from `./packages/api` to quickly inspect the database
 - You can use `postman` to interact with the `api` by using the collection located at `.packages/api/api.postman_collection.json`

+# Take a deep breath and just be yourself!
+Good luck! :-)